 Compression, injury, or irritation of nerves and blood vessels can be caused by: Defects in nearby structuresPoor postureTraumaRepetitive arm or shoulder movementTumors

-Factors that may increase your chance of developing TOS include: Having an abnormal first ribPoor postureRepetitive motionTraumaObesity
+Factors that may increase your chance of thoracic outlet syndrome include: Having an abnormal first ribPoor postureRepetitive motionTraumaObesity

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.

-Images of internal body structures may be taken with: Chest x-rayUltrasoundCT angiographyMRIVenography
+Images of internal body structures may be taken with: Chest x-rayUltrasoundCT angiographyMRI scanVenography

-Your doctor may recommend the following: Non-steroidal anti-inflammatory drugs (NSAIDs)Muscle relaxersAntidepressantsBlood thinnersAnti-platelets
+Your doctor may recommend the following: Nonsteroidal anti-inflammatory drugs (NSAIDs)Muscle relaxersAntidepressantsBlood thinnersAnti-platelet medications

-As part of your treatment, you may need to make lifestyle changes.
-Some of these may include: Avoid activity that causes painPractice good postureAvoid repetitive motionChange your workstation layoutIf you are overweight, talk to your doctor about how you can lose weightExercise regularly to improve strength, flexibility and range of motion
+As part of your treatment, you may need to make lifestyle changes: Avoid activity that causes painPractice good postureAvoid repetitive motionChange your workstation layoutIf you are overweight, talk to your doctor about how you can lose weightExercise regularly to improve strength, flexibility, and range of motion

 If other treatments fail, your doctor may recommend surgery.
 The goal of surgery is to move or remove the source of the compression.
 In some people, this may involve removing part or all of the first rib to make more room for the nerves and blood vessels.

 There are no current guidelines to prevent thoracic outlet syndrome.